bioexcel/pymdsetup/README.md

 # pymdsetup

 ### Introduction
-Pymdsetup is a python module to setup systems to run molecular dynamics simulations.
+Pymdsetup is a python package to setup systems to run molecular dynamics simulations.

 ### Version 0.1 Alpha